 If you have a raccoon problem, you’ll have to take control by removing whatever it is that brings them to your property.
 For example:

-Only take the garbage cans outside to the driveway on the afternoon of garbage pickup day, do not leave pet food and other resources of food and water outside (bird baths, squirrel feeders, bird seed, pet food bowls, and stored bags of pet food, etc.), installing movement lighting or sound machines to frighten raccoons away, setting up fencing to protect your gardens, and eliminating shelter alternatives including dirt piles, log piles, pet houses, and much more.
-You’ll also need to get in touch with a licensed raccoon removal and Pest Experts to inspect your premises and make sure there are no entrance points for raccoons to get into.
+Only take the garbage cans outside to the driveway on the morning of garbage pickup day, do not leave pet food and other sources of food and water outside (bird baths, squirrel feeders, bird seed, pet food bowls, and stored bags of pet food, etc.), installing movement lighting or sound machines to frighten raccoons away, setting up fencing to protect your gardens, and eliminating shelter alternatives including dirt piles, log piles, pet houses, and much more.
+You’ll also need to get in touch with a licensed raccoon removal and Pest Experts to inspect your premises and make sure there are no entrance points for raccoons to get inside your home.